 When the dough is ready, coat your hands with a bit of flour to avoid the mixture sticking to your hands.
 Make a big dough ball out of the mixture.
 Transfer the dough to a greased bowl.
 Let the dough sit in a warm place for an hour covered with a moist linen to let it rise for at least an hour.

-- 1 tablespoon oil to grease the dough bowl
+1/2 cup all-purpose flour extra, 1 tbspn cooking oil to grease the dough bowl

-- After an hour, transfer the dough in a gently floured surface and directly (do not knead) gently form it into rectangle 4 ” in width and 20 ” in length and then fold to form a log.
-Cut the dough into 20 or more (depending on the size you want) pieces in a slanting form, shape them and roll them in breadcrumbs.
-Arrange the dough 1′ between them.
+Cut the dough into 20 or more (depending on the size you want) pieces in a slanting form, shape them, and roll them in breadcrumbs.
+Place the rolls on a baking pan with baking paper with 1-inch space between them.
 Sprinkle the dough with more crumbs and let it rest in a warm place for another hour.